tedelm/MRTEEL/FormatSPIFFS.md

-# How to format SPIFFS file area
+# How to format SPIFFS file area (Wemos D1 Mini/iSpindel)

 Doing the steps below can destroy your ispindel/wemos, but I have done it <10 times without any issues (MRTEEL version).